MicrosoftDocs/azure-devops-yaml-schema/task-reference/iisweb-app-deployment-v1.md

 :::moniker range=">=azure-pipelines-2019.1"

 <!-- :::editable-content name="description"::: -->
-Deploy using MSDeploy, then create/update websites and app pools.
+Use this task to deploy IIS Web App using MSDeploy, then create or update websites and app pools.
 <!-- :::editable-content-end::: -->

 This task is deprecated.